Android MQTT Alarm Panel for Home Automation Platforms

 To use a screen saver other than the digital clock, turn this feature on in the screen saver settings.
 You will need an Imgur key and a tag for which images you would like to use from Imgur Client Id

 You can load your Home Assistant (or any web page) as alternative view by entering your Home Assistant address.
 The address shuold be in the format http://192.168.86.240:8123 and include the port number.
 You can use HADashboard or Home Assistant kiosk mode as well.
 This feature uses an Android web view component and may not work on older SDK versions.
-There is also a limitation when saving username/passwords and screen reloading.
-The username/passwords are not rememebered, and you will need to login again.
-I recommend using this application as on a dedicated tablet rather than your day-to-day device for best results.

 - To use TTS and the Camera you will need Android Lollipop SDK or greater as well as camera permissions.
 Older versions of Android are currently not supported.
 The application is locked into the landscape mode for usability.
 It is meant to run on dedicated tablets or large screen devices that will be used mainly for an alarm control panel.